aaronpowell/aaronpowell.github.io/src/documents/posts/2012-01-24-creating-an-installer-task.md

---- cson
+---
   title: "Creating an installer task"
   metaTitle: "Creating an installer task"
   description: "A look at the v5 task system, particularly how to create an installer task"
   revised: "2012-01-24"
   date: "2012-01-24"
-tags: ["umbraco","umbraco-5"]
+  tags:
+    - "umbraco"
+    - "umbraco-5"
   migrated: "true"
-urls: ["/umbraco/creating-an-installer-task"]
+  urls:
+    - "/umbraco/creating-an-installer-task"
-summary: """
+  summary: ""

-"""
 ---
 As you possibly know I'm working on an extension for Umbraco 5 called [Stats It][1] and I've initially been focusing on making the install process nice and smooth for people who want to get up and running with the package.
 A good install experience will do wonders for giving your project credibility.